-- No layer-2 data path component, such as VLANs, can span across layer 3 between the FortiGate unit and the FortiSwitch unit. - All FortiSwitch units within an FortiSwitch island must be connected to the same FortiGate unit. - The FortiSwitch unit needs a functioning layer-3 routing configuration to reach the FortiGate unit or any feature-configured destination, such as syslog or 802.1x. - Do not connect a layer-2 FortiGate unit and a layer-3 FortiGate unit to the same FortiSwitch unit. - If the FortiSwitch management port is used for a layer-3 connection to the FortiGate unit, the FortiSwitch island can contain only one FortiSwitch unit.
+- No layer-2 data path component, such as VLANs, can span across layer 3 between the FortiGate unit and the FortiSwitch unit. - All FortiSwitch units within an FortiSwitch island must be connected to the same FortiGate unit. - The FortiSwitch unit needs a functioning layer-3 routing configuration to reach the FortiGate unit or any featureconfigured destination, such as syslog or 802.1x. - Do not connect a layer-2 FortiGate unit and a layer-3 FortiGate unit to the same FortiSwitch unit. - If the FortiSwitch management port is used for a layer-3 connection to the FortiGate unit, the FortiSwitch island can contain only one FortiSwitch unit.
 All switch ports must remain in standalone mode.
-If you need more than one physical link, you can group the links as a link aggregation group (LAG). - Do not connect a FortiSwitch unit to a layer-3 network and a layer-2 network on the same segment. - If the network has a wide geographic distribution, some features, such as software downloads, might operate slowly. - After a topology change, make certain that every FortiSwitch unit can reach the FortiGate unit. - NAT is not supported between the FortiSwitch unit and FortiGate unit.
+If you need more than one physical link, you can group the links as a link aggregation group (LAG). - Do not connect a FortiSwitch unit to a layer-3 network and a layer-2 network on the same segment. - If the network has a wide geographic distribution, some features, such as software downloads, might operate slowly. - After a topology change, make certain that every FortiSwitch unit can reach the FortiGate unit. - Splitting ports is not supported when a FortiSwitch unit is managed through layer 3. - NAT is not supported between the FortiSwitch unit and FortiGate unit.